wlonk/arcadia/arcadia.md

 ## Desires

-When you hit a Desire, get one token.
+When you sate a Desire, get one token.
 If doing so exposes you to risk or danger, get two tokens instead.

+These change slowly, if at all.
+At the end of a season, you may get the chance to change one or both Desires.

 ### Mad, Bad and Dangerous to Know

 You are a person of gigantic passions: great mirths and great melancholies.
 What is the outlet for your passions?
-Hit this desire every time someone devoted to you suffers because of your relationship.
+Sate this desire every time someone devoted to you suffers because of your relationship.

 ### Forbidden love

-You love someone who you shouldn’t.
-Why shouldn’t you?
+You love someone who you shouldn't.
+Why shouldn't you?
 Is it a matter of class, sex, or something else?
-Hit this desire when you express your love to your lover.
+Sate this desire when you express your love to your lover.

 ### Unrequited love

 You love someone who does not or cannot love you back.
 What keeps you from their esteem?
-Hit this desire when you make a decision based on this secret affection or when you somehow show it indirectly.
+Sate this desire when you make a decision based on this secret affection or when you somehow show it indirectly.

 ### Vengeance

 You wish to see another ruined.
 How did they harm you?
-Hit this desire when you undermine, harm, or malign them.
+Sate this desire when you undermine, harm, or malign them.

 ### Secrets Man was not Meant to Know

 You desire understanding of the secrets of life and death—and not just to know, but to control.
 Why do you need this?
-Hit this desire when you break the laws of God and Man.
+Sate this desire when you break the laws of God and Man.

 ### Ambition

 You wish to rise above your place, through marriage, valour, low cunning, or some means else.
 You will not be satisfied until a coronet (or perhaps, even, a crown!) rests on your head.
 Who do you need to best in this respect?
-Hit this desire when you raise or assert your status.
+Sate this desire when you raise or assert your status.

 ### Entitlement